prismspecs/jurassic-park/plan.md

 The **AI director** orchestrates the performance and ensures that each shot closely matches its reference from the film.
 It performs the following tasks:

 - Originally this was intended to have an AI generated voice, but for the first performance we will have a real human comedian speaking to the participants in real-time.
 There are some parts in the code which are still using the AI voice.
 I will leave them in but generally not use them for now.
-- Calls actors to the **stage area** by name.
-It lists each human participant above the name of their character, below which is a QR code which when scanned leads to the associated character teleprompter.
+- Calls actors to the **stage area** by name via the main teleprompter.
+When initializing a scene, the main teleprompter first displays "Initializing scene...".
+Then, as actors are called, it displays the actor's name, their assigned character, their **headshot**, and a **QR code** which links directly to that character's specific teleprompter view (e.g., `http://<host>:<port>/teleprompter/<characterName>`).
-- Displays dialogue and blocking cues on **mobile character teleprompters** (on the participants' phones).
+- Displays dialogue and blocking cues on **mobile character teleprompters** (accessed via the QR code on the main teleprompter or by manually navigating to the URL).
 - Directs camera movements to align with the shot.
 - Records actor **dialogue** and **audience sound effects** in separate audio files.
 - Orchestrates the recording of a **musical soundtrack** by the audience post-performance.